LNKB82REZ2GE4/zotero-mcp-mod/README.md

 zotero-mcp setup --no-local --api-key YOUR_API_KEY --library-id YOUR_LIBRARY_ID
 ```

+**Note:** The local Zotero API is read-only for modifying items.
+Features such as
+batch tag updates or creating notes require the web API.

 ### Environment Variables

 - `ZOTERO_LOCAL=true`: Use the local Zotero API (default: false)